 How does my student enroll in an online school program?

 Your resident district may offer an online school program.
 If not, you may need to transfer your student to another district that does offer a program.
 You can start your search by examining the online school programs that are approved by OSPI.

 How does my student transfer to another district to attend an online school.

-Your local district, and the district into which your student transfers, can help you through the process.
+Your resident district, and the district into which your student transfers, can help you through the process.
 Contact them for more information.

 Will a full-time online school program cost me extra?